KatamariJr/dwelling-of-duels-scripts/README.md

 9. Open up `results.json` in the text editor.
 Correct any "ARTIST" fields that didnt auto fill.
 10. copy the `results.json` file created in the last step to the **Tag Submissions Form Songs** directory.
 11. run `make tagResultsWithLyrics`.
-12. copy all the songs from `newSongs` over to the generator's correct dodarchive directory
+12. copy all the songs from folder `files/newSongs` over to the generator's correct dodarchive directory.
+13. Generate website as normal. (see the README in the **Generator** project)
-13. spot check all the tagged MP3 files and make corrections with MP3Tag if needed.
+14. spot check all the tagged MP3 files and make corrections with MP3Tag if needed.